midnightntwrk/midnight-trusted-setup/README.md

 * A working Rust installation.

 ## Hardware requirements
-We recommend using a machine with at least 8GB of RAM.
+A machine with at least 8GB of RAM is required.

 ## Build the CLI